 The HGB certificate, though, isn’t for everyone.
 It can only be for Indonesian citizens and Indonesian-based corporate entities such as PT PMA.
-Cekindo can help you with the company registration process.
+InCorp Indonesia can help you with the company registration process.

-Setting up a PT PMA is one of the best ways to have access to Bali land.
+Setting up a PT PMA is one of the best ways to access Bali land.
 Not everyone can do it, however.

-Expats who cannot open a PT PMA can still use an Indonesian land using the “right to use” title.
-With Hak Pakai, you can rent it for a period of no more than 25 years.
+Expats who cannot open a PT PMA can still use Indonesian land using the “right to use” title.
+With Hak Pakai, you can rent it for no more than 25 years.
 Depending on the agreement between the lessor and the lessee, it can extend up to 80 years.

-At Cekindo, we can help you understand the ins and outs of regulations that govern hotel industry in Bali.
-For the sake of discussion, there are two important points: accommodation license and Ijin Mendirikan Bangunan (IMB).
+At InCorp Indonesia, we can help you understand the ins and outs of regulations that govern the hotel industry in Bali or Bali villa resort.
+For the sake of discussion, there are two critical points: accommodation license and Ijin Mendirikan Bangunan (IMB).
 Let’s discuss each.

-When it comes to a license for an accommodation, you have two possible options.
-It all depends on the number of rooms and the type of housing you have.
+When it comes to a license for accommodation, you have two possible options.
+It all depends on the number of rooms and your housing type.

 Take, for example, a homestay.
 It allows a tourist to stay with a local family for a fee.
 The rooms are usually basic or cheaper than other forms of accommodation.

 For this, you need to acquire a Pondok Wisata license.
-It is a homestay license to operate a villa as vacation rentals and applies to properties that have between 3 and 5 rooms.
+It is a homestay license to operate a villa as a vacation rental and applies to properties with between 3 and 5 rooms.
 It all depends on when you have obtained the license.

-If your property aims to provide more than 5 rooms, you need to have a full hotel license.
+You must have a full hotel license if your property aims to provide more than five rooms.
 It is also known as a Melati license.
-This one is not easy to obtain due to the many requirements to meet.
+This one is not easy to obtain due to the many requirements.
 For example, the hotel needs to be within a tourism zone.
-It should also be around 500 metres away from the beach.
+It should also be around 500 meters away from the beach.

 Aside from the license, you also need to secure a building license or the IMB.
-It is essentially a document that says you are allowed to construct a building.
-It also outlines the purpose of such structure.
+It is essentially a document that says you can construct a building.
+It also outlines the purpose of such a structure.

 Who gets the IMB depends on the owner of the structure.
 If it is under your name, then it becomes your responsibility.
-If you’re leasing the property, then your landlord needs to obtain it on your behalf.
-This process takes about 3 months to complete.
+If you’re leasing the property, your landlord must obtain it on your behalf.
+This process takes about three months to complete.

-Note that other regulations may affect your license and ability to operate in Bali as well.
+Note that other regulations may also affect your license and ability to operate in Bali.
 One of these is the percentage of foreign ownership.
 Foreign entities can own 5-star hotels wholly.
 Homestays are only for the local citizens.
 A foreigner may hold 67 percent for a non-star accommodation.

 Furthermore, the local government may impose guidelines on hotel permits.
 For example, in well-developed areas in Kuta, the Regent of Badung changed the size of the plot in which one can develop an accommodation.
-Since 2014, it no longer allows properties to sit on land less than half a hectare.
-That’s about 5,000 square metres.
+Since 2014, it no longer allows properties to sit on less than half a hectare of land.
+That’s about 5,000 square meters.
 In South Kuta, the minimum plot size is 1 hectare.
-In North, it’s about 7,500 square metres.
+In the North, it’s about 7,500 square meters.

-Here’s the interesting thing about operating an accommodation in Bali: the foreigner police report letter.
-Also known as Surat Tanda Melapor (STM), it is an A4-sized document and a proof that the foreigner is staying or registered in the accommodation.
+THere’she exciting thing about operating an accommodation in Bali is the foreigner police report letter.
+Also known as Surat Tanda Melapor (STM) is an A4-sized document and proof that the foreigner is staying or registered in the accommodation.

-Since the Immigration Law No. 6 in 2001, both accommodations and foreigners no longer have to process this.
+Since Immigration Law No. 6 in 2001, accommodations and foreigners no longer have to process this.
 However, there are times when you may have to do this.

 First, you may be required by the police to get one.
 Second, your lessor may not be confident with one of your foreign guests.
-Anyone who wants to obtain civil registry papers may also need to have it.
+Anyone who wants to obtain civil registry papers may also need them.

 Who is responsible for getting it?
 If you’re an accommodation, then it becomes your duty.
-You need to provide your KITAS/KITAP, accommodation license, and a copy of the passport of the guest.
+You must provide your KITAS/KITAP, accommodation license, and a copy of the guest’s passport.
 If you’re a homestay, you still need to do the same.